By Chris Carmichael

 I am a cyclist in my mid-50s and I spend a lot of time riding with athletes up to 30 years younger and 25 years older than me.
 People ask me about the impact of age on endurance athletes, and here’s what I tell them:

-Coaching Special: First month free when you sign up for any new 12month CTS Coaching Package in September.
+Coaching Special: For a limited time, first month free when you sign up for any new 12month CTS Coaching Package.
 Continue after 30 days at our lowest long-term rate.
 Save your season, prep for cyclocross, or get a jump on 2015!

 Your potential declines, but your ability to maximize your potential doesn’t.